kjradem/cou11-data-analysis-in-R/README.md

  * Determining pathways of the genes
  * Determining overrepresented pathways
  * Creating the input for a GSEA analysis
+ * Visualizing LogFC values in a KEGG pathway

 <h3>Running the script</h3>